sylvainbx/rust-book-fr/FRENCH/src/ch09-01-unrecoverable-errors-with-panic.md

 retourner un élément acceptable dans ce cas.

 <!--
-Other languages, like C, will attempt to give you exactly what you asked for in this situation, even though it isn’t what you want: you’ll get whatever is at the location in memory that would correspond to that element in the vector, even though the memory doesn’t belong to the vector.
-This is called a *buffer overread* and can lead to security vulnerabilities if an attacker is able to manipulate the index in such a way as to read data they shouldn’t be allowed to that is stored after the array.
+In C, attempting to read beyond the end of a data structure is undefined behavior.
+You might get whatever is at the location in memory that would correspond to that element in the data structure, even though the memory doesn’t belong to that structure.
+This is called a *buffer overread* and can lead to security vulnerabilities if an attacker is able to manipulate the index in such a way as to read data they shouldn’t be allowed to that is stored after the data structure.
 -->

-D'autres langages, comme le C, vont tenter de vous donner exactement ce que vous avez demandé, même si ce n'est pas ce que vous vouliez : vous allez récupérer quelque chose à l'emplacement mémoire demandée qui devrait correspondre à l'élément demandé dans le vecteur, même si cette partie de la mémoire n'appartient pas au vecteur.
-C'est ce qu'on appelle une *sur-lecture de tampon* et peut mener à une faille de sécurité si un attaquant à la possibilité de piloter l'indice de telle manière qu'il puisse lire les données qui ne devraient pas être lisibles en dehors du tableau.
+En C, tenter de lire en dehors de la fin d'une structure de donnée suit un comportement non défini.
+Vous pourriez récupérer quelque chose à l'emplacement mémoire demandée qui pourrait correspondre à l'élément demandé de la structure de données, même si cette partie de la mémoire n'appartient pas à cette structure de données.
+C'est ce qu'on appelle une *sur-lecture de tampon* et cela peut mener à une faille de sécurité si un attaquant à la possibilité de piloter l'indice de telle manière qu'il puisse lire les données qui ne devraient pas être lisibles en dehors de la structure de données.

 <!--
 To protect your program from this sort of vulnerability, if you try to read an